 In general, all master agreements are based on the principle of a common agreement.
 This means that, in the case of a termination, the individual claims are netted, and that only such net amount can and may be claimed with regard to the defaulted counterparty.
-This claim must not be affected by any insol-
+This claim must not be affected by any insolvency, i.e. it must be legally valid and enforceable.
+This, in turn, means that the jurisdictions concerned must recognise the concept of a common agreement which protects the net amount of the claim from imminent access by the insolvency administrator.